Frequently Asked Questions

 Who do I talk to about working for the Multicultural Center?

 Drop by the center to inquire about positions!
-For student assistant inquiries, email LaToya Harden.
+For student assistant inquiries, email William Britto.
 For Multicultural Competence and Peer Education Ambassador inquiries, email William Britto.
 For graduate assistantships, please forward resumes to the Multicultural Center.

 How does this office impact students?